 But before the Bulls go on a free-agent spending spree, they should probably hone in on ensuring LaVine is there for the long haul.

-Chicago Bulls’ top offseason priority must be Zach LaVine extension
+Chicago Bulls’ updated outlook for Zach LaVine extension

 This is more of a morale-boosting, psychologically calming offseason move that the Bulls should make.